3234374354/class-verge-rev/UPDATELOG.md

 - the system tray follows i18n
 - change the proxy group ui of global mode
-- support to update profile with the system proxy/clash proxy
+- support to update profile with the system proxy/classes proxy
 - check the remote profile more strictly

 ### Bug Fixes

 - use app version as default user agent
-- the clash not exit in service mode
+- the classes not exit in service mode
 - reset the system proxy when quit the app
 - fix some other glitches